GigabiteLabs/Unix-Tools/README.md

 # Unix-Tools
 An installer for quickly setting up a new Unix-based OS installation with standard tools, CLIs, languages, and applications.

+## Use
+This installer is intended to be used by GigabiteLabs developers to (mostly) automate the setup and configuration of a new unix-based development machine with our most common and standard tools.

+However, if anyone else finds it useful,

 ## What's Included

 At the conclusion of the installation process, the following applications will be installed: